Destiny solely in Bungie’s hands after split with Activision

-Bungie, the development team behind video game mega-hit Destiny, has today announced it will part ways with publisher Activision.
+Bungie, the development team behind video game megahit Destiny, is parting ways with publisher Activision.

-In a blog post on Thursday, Bungie stated it will take over publishing for Destiny and its sequels in the future, ending a nine-year partnership.
+In a blog post Thursday, Bungie said it'll take over publishing for Destiny and its sequels in the future, ending a nine-year partnership.

 "The transition process is already underway in its early stages, with Bungie and Activision both committed to making sure the handoff is as seamless as possible," Bungie wrote.

-In a statement, Activision said "today, we're announcing plans for Bungie to assume full publishing rights and responsibilities for the Destiny franchise.
-Going forward, Bungie will own and develop the franchise, and Activision will increase its focus on owned IP and other projects."
+In a statement, Activision said "going forward, Bungie will own and develop the franchise, and Activision will increase its focus on owned IP and other projects."

+Bungie became a household name after great success with the Halo franchise, one of the Xbox's most lauded titles, under the stewardship of Microsoft.
+However, in 2007, Bungie split with Microsoft to form its own company, while Microsoft retained the rights to the Halo franchise.

-Activision scored big when they signed Bungie in 2010, in a partnership intended to last 10 years.
-Over that time Activision published both Destiny, which launched in 2014, and Destiny 2, in 2017, plus a myriad of downloadable content, including the recently-released Forsaken expansion.
+Activision scored big when it signed Bungie in 2010, in a partnership intended to last 10 years.
+Over that time Activision published both Destiny, which launched in 2014, and Destiny 2, in 2017, plus a myriad of downloadable content, including the recently released Forsaken expansion.

 Discuss: Destiny solely in Bungie’s hands after split with Activision